 Penwith · TR19

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In St Buryan, that work is shaped by the place itself — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward granite churchyard cottages and Victorian rectory-style houses.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Every St Buryan project we take on begins with reading the local context — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward post-war bungalows and Victorian rectory-style houses.

 - Conservation Area